 laguna wilcacocha

 Laguna Wilcacocha was one of those hikes where it was very different from what I had expected.
 This isn’t a bad thing either.
 The lake was smaller than previously presumed but the views were at least 10x better.
 This is a great first hike in Huaraz to get acclimatized before embarking on the many other things to do in Huaraz.
-My suggestion would be to take it slow, drink a lot of water, and keep getting enough sleep.
+I suggest taking it slow, drinking a lot of water, and getting enough sleep.
 I would highly suggest this hike when visiting Huaraz in Peru.